 The following policies pertain to students in CAS and the SBS.

-The Sawyer Library, will be resuming on-campus services in a phased reopening with reduced seating, enhanced e-services, provisions for safer access to collections, socially distancing traffic flows, and other modifications where appropriate.
+The Sawyer Library on-campus services include reduced seating, enhanced e-services, provisions for safer access to collections, socially distancing traffic flows, and other modifications where appropriate.
 Services will be based on safety precautions, therefore access to some items and areas will be restricted during some phases of the reopening.
 A reservation will be required for access in all cases.
-Please check the Sawyer Library website for the most up to date information (www.suffolk.edu/sawlib).
+Please check the Sawyer Library page for the most up to date information.

 There will be no eating or drinking in the Sawyer Library for the duration of the COVID-19 pandemic.
-Masks must be worn at all times and individuals must social distance 6 feet
+Masks must be worn at all times and individuals must social distance six feet.

 - Interlibrary loan (ILL) provides access to materials not available from Suffolk University’s Sawyer Library or Moakley Law Library.
 An international network of libraries shares physical materials via mail, and may also share electronically available resources- subject to copyright and contractual obligations.